Charterhouse/PowerOfBlockchain/Readme.md

 <hr />
 <sup>1</sup> The money is in fact just a number of crypto-tokens, which can represent any physical good(ie)s.
 So if you're lucky we may actually provide some of those goodies...

-<sup>2</sup> ÐQuestions, pronounced "five-hundred questions", is the distributed version of the game 500 Questions.
-Please not that 'Ð' is used generally for ÐApps (distributed apps), and that 'D' is the roman numeral for 500.
+<sup>2</sup> ÐQuestions, pronounced "five-hundred questions", is the decentralized version of the game 500 Questions.
+Please not that 'Ð' is used generally for ÐApps (decentralized apps), and that 'D' is the roman numeral for 500.
 Clever, huh?!

 <sup>3</sup> Unfortunately, TestRPC crashes now and then.
 Just restart it when it does.